 We expect children to read at least three times per week at home, which should be recorded in their individual reading diary.
-Children are provided with two books each week, including a range of fiction and non-fiction titles.
+Children are provided with two books each week, one phonetically decodable book and one book to read for pleasure.
+Children can select their own Reading for Pleasure book from the classroom library, which includes a range of fiction and non-fiction titles.
 The lowest 20%, children who do not read at home and those who are identified as at risk of not making their expected progress will be provided with additional reading opportunities with an adult in school.